613-293-8103

 9. Tires

 Ensure that your tires are properly inflated and have an adequate amount of tread.
-If you are planning on changing rim sizes, you’ll get a more accurate tune if you do so before the testing.
+If you plan to change rim or tire sizes, be sure to inform us before tuning.

 10. Fluid Levels